-Chair

-Oleg Novachuk

-- leadership of the Board; - developing appropriate Group objectives, plans, policies and strategies with delegated authority from the Board and ensuring that these are implemented by the Chief Executive Officer to build a sustainable business for the long term; - ensuring effective communication with shareholders, major customers, strategic and commercial partners, regulators, host governments and other relevant stakeholders, to maintain stakeholder confidence in the management of the Company; - leadership and oversight on all safety, health and sustainability matters in the countries in which the Group operates; and - ensuring the Board determines the nature and extent of the principal risks the Group is willing to take to achieve its strategic objectives.

-- responsibility for the executive management of the Group and leading the senior management team in the day-to-day running of the Group's business; - timely implementation of the agreed strategy; - planning human resourcing, staff development and management succession; - together with the Chair, overseeing compliance of the Group's operations with all relevant safety and health standards with special regard to environmental and social concerns; - ensuring the Group's risk profile is managed in line with limits which are deemed acceptable by the Board and that an effective framework of internal controls and risk management is maintained; and - recommending to the Board appropriate annual budgets and medium-term financial and production plans and ensuring they are achieved.

-Deputy Chair and Senior Independent Director

-Michael Lynch-Bell

-- leading on Board governance matters including the annual review of Board effectiveness; - chairing the Nomination Committee; - promoting effective and constructive relationships and communication between non-executive Directors and executive Directors and senior management; - acting as a sounding board for the Chair and ensuring that the other Directors have an intermediary through him when necessary; - being the point of contact for shareholders and other stakeholders to discuss matters of concern which would not be appropriate through the normal channels of communication with the Chair, Chief Executive Officer and Chief Financial Officer, including as Chair of the Independent Committee; and - meeting with a range of major shareholders when required on governance matters, reporting the outcome of such meetings at subsequent Board meetings.
+The key roles and responsibilities include: leadership of the Board; developing appropriate Group objectives, plans, policies and strategies with delegated authority from the Board and ensuring that these are implemented by the Chief Executive Officer to build a sustainable business for the long term; ensuring effective communication with shareholders, major customers, strategic and commercial partners, regulators, host governments and other relevant stakeholders, to maintain stakeholder confidence in the management of the Company; - leadership and oversight on all safety, health and sustainability matters in the countries in which the Group operates; and ensuring the Board determines the nature and extent of the principal risks the Group is willing to take to achieve its strategic objectives.
+The key roles and responsibilities include: responsibility for the executive management of the Group and leading the senior management team in the day-to-day running of the Group's business; - timely implementation of the agreed strategy; planning human resourcing, staff development and management succession; together with the Chair, overseeing compliance of the Group's operations with all relevant safety and health standards with special regard to environmental and social concerns; ensuring the Group's risk profile is managed in line with limits which are deemed acceptable by the Board and that an effective framework of internal controls and risk management is maintained; and recommending to the Board appropriate annual budgets and medium-term financial and production plans and ensuring they are achieved.
+The key roles and responsibilities include: leading on Board governance matters including the annual review of Board effectiveness; chairing the Nomination Committee; promoting effective and constructive relationships and communication between non-executive Directors and executive Directors and senior management; acting as a sounding board for the Chair and ensuring that the other Directors have an intermediary through him when necessary; being the point of contact for shareholders and other stakeholders to discuss matters of concern which would not be appropriate through the normal channels of communication with the Chair, Chief Executive Officer and Chief Financial Officer, including as Chair of the Independent Committee; and meeting with a range of major shareholders when required on governance matters, reporting the outcome of such meetings at subsequent Board meetings.
+The key roles and responsibilities include: providing an independent external perspective to the deliberations of the Board, drawing on their experiences from their careers in other businesses; constructively challenging the strategies proposed by the executive Directors and scrutinising the performance of management in achieving agreed goals and objectives; monitoring the Group's risk profile; playing a key role in the functioning of the Board and its Committees; and providing between them an appropriate balance of skills, experience, knowledge and independent judgement.

-Independent non-executive Directors

-- providing an independent external perspective to the deliberations of the Board, drawing on their experiences from their careers in other businesses; - constructively challenging the strategies proposed by the executive Directors and scrutinising the performance of management in achieving agreed goals and objectives; - monitoring the Group's risk profile; - playing a key role in the functioning of the Board and its Committees; and - providing between them an appropriate balance of skills, experience, knowledge and independent judgement.